Pregnancy Tissue

 During the early stages of pregnancy, it can be very hard to differentiate between pregnancy tissue and large blood clots.

-At Home
+At Home or Outside the Hospital

-If you pass any pregnancy tissue at home during a miscarriage, you can take it with you to the hospital.
-The medical team will examine the tissue to determine if the miscarriage appears to be complete.
+You do not have to collect it if you don't wish to.
+However, if you collect it, the medical team will examine the tissue to determine if the miscarriage appears to be complete.
 This is to rule out the possibility of a molar pregnancy (a particular type of pregnancy loss caused by over-development of the placenta).
-They will send the pregnancy tissue to a laboratory for testing, with your permission.
+With your permission, they will send the pregnancy tissue to a laboratory for testing.

-If you have recurrent miscarriage, you may be advised to have the pregnancy tissue sent for genetic testing.
+If you have recurrent miscarriage, you may be advised to collect the pregnancy tissue and have it sent for genetic testing.
 This will be discussed with you.
+Additionally, the staff in CUMH will provide further guidance, for example, for the burial of the pregnancy tissue and other options.

 In the Hospital